olneykimberly/Intro_scRNAseq/03_cellranger/README.md

   # run cellranger count on sample
   cellranger count --id=sample_id --sample=sample_id --fastqs=/path/to/fastq/files --transcriptome=/path/to/genomeDir --localcores=16 --localmem=50

-   # $sample is the sampleID (i.e. E19_BB)
+   # --id is the sample_id (e.g. E19_BB) is the sampleID (i.e. E19_BB)
+   # --sample is the the prefix cellranger will look for in your fastq files.
+We named all files just like the id.
-   # --fastqs is path to the scRNA fastq files
+   # --fastqs is the path to the entire FOLDER containing scRNA fastq files.
+The path to files you will be using is in the 02_getData step.
    # --transcriptome is the path to the pig reference genome.
-This was created in a prior step
+This was created in the prior step.
    # --localcores will restrict cellranger to 16 cores
    # --localmem will restrict cellranger to 50G memory which is need in order to run, else you will receive the error of limited mem issue
   ```